 The trail is constructed across a rugged granite ridge landscape and, as such, offers a demanding challenge.
 The multiple loops of the trail allow for various routes of increasing challenge and can range from 1 hour to a full day to navigate.

-Crowbar Lake Hiking Trails is accessed from a sole trailhead and parking lot is located at 1800 Myra Road, Porters Lake.
+Crowbar Lake Hiking Trails is accessed from a sole trailhead; the parking lot is located at 1800 Myra Road, Porter's Lake.

 Porters Lake Loop:

 From the trail head at Myra Road, the trail climbs gradually through mixed forest and skirts a beautiful small lake, with boardwalk and a bench at about 400m.
 From here, hikers can complete the 1.6km Porters Lake Loop, which begins and ends at the lake.
 Views from the top of this loop reveal Porters Lake and its eastern slopes.
 Part of the forest here and elsewhere along the trial system bear dramatic evidence of Hurricane Juan.

 From the crest of Porters Lake Loop, hikers may continue west, 1.5km, to the bridge at Spriggs Brook, and another 1km to Granite Lake.
 The route offers views of distant Granite Lake and Stillwater sections of Spriggs Brook, and passes through older, mixed pine forest showing scars of long-ago forest fires.

 For the more adventurous, the trail continues past Granite Lake to the West Lake Loop.
 The fist view of West Lake is about 450m west of Granite Lake, from the top of a large, barren hill-top.
 From this hill, hikers can travel about 4km around the West Lake Loop, either clockwise or counter-clockwise.
 This loop offers intimate views of the lake and more expansive views from high granite exposures.